spalberg/rescala-lang.github.io/index.md

 but hardly escape the functional setting.
 On the other hand, event-based languages directly support events but do not achieve the declarative style of more functional approaches.

-Rescala is a reactive language which integrates concepts from event-based and functional-reactive programming into the object-oriented world.
+REScala is a reactive language which integrates concepts from event-based and functional-reactive programming into the object-oriented world.
 Rescala supports the development of reactive applications by fostering a functional and declarative style which complements the advantages of object-oriented design.

 <!-- --- -->